joaolopix/Auto-JumpBug-Plugin/README.md

 * Known bugs:

-  When hitting a jumpbug the walking sound is still played ( not going to fix )
+  When hitting a jumpbug the walking sound is still played ( probably cant be fixed )

-  When holding jumpbug bind and +duck, the plugin might not hit the the jb but no sound will be played ( not going to fix )
+  When holding jumpbug bind and +duck, the plugin might not hit the the jb but no sound hitting the groud is played ( probably cant be fixed )